Exchanging Money in Argentina: A Guide for Travellers

 5. Avoid ATMs

-Even with relaxed currency controls, ATMs in Argentina come with sky-high fees, low withdrawal limits, and subpar exchange rates.
+Even with relaxed currency controls, ATMs in Argentina come with sky-high fees and low withdrawal limits.
 Use them only as a last resort.

 Quick Tips for Navigating the Exchange Maze